BabcsanyP95/PersonalAssistantDashboard/README.md

 # Personal Assistant Dashboard (PAD)

+#⚠️ This was my first ever project — written to learn, not to impress.
+Kept here for progress tracking.

 A full-stack personal finance management application built with **Laravel**, **Vue 3**, **TypeScript**, and **MySQL**.
 The application helps users track income, expenses, budgets, savings goals, and overall financial activity through an interactive dashboard.

 The project is containerized with **Docker** to provide a consistent, robust development and production environment.